 Let’s look at a few reasons why this may be the case.

-Most podcast hosting services are made for hosting and delivering pre-recorded content that isn’t time sensitive.
-Meaning they aren’t well suited for live broadcasts that are scheduled or meant to be running 24/7.
+Most podcast hosting services are made for hosting and delivering pre-recorded content that isn’t time-sensitive.
+This means that they aren’t well suited for live broadcasts that are scheduled or meant to be running 24/7.

 Storage space is another of the largest differences.
-More storage allows you store more podcasts and reuse them forever.
+More storage allows you to store more podcasts and reuse them forever.
 One popular podcast hosting service costs $75 per month for 1.5 GB of monthly storage.
-In comparison, we offer 20 GB of storage for just $19 per month with an annual Starter plan.
-If you need more storage, you can upgrade to 200 GB for $125 per month.

 Video hosting plans may also include some perks that podcast hosting services don’t include.
 These features include features like analytics, API access, security and access control features, M3u8 playlist support, and more.